Innovator Founder Visa

-The Innovator visa has replaced Tier 1 Entrepreneur visa.
+The Innovator founder visa was from Innovator visa which had replaced Tier 1 Entrepreneur visa.
 Tier 1 Entrepreneur visa has closed for initial application since 29th March 2019, unless the applicant is on Graduate entrepreneur or start up visa.

-Innovator visa is for an experienced business person who has an innovative, viable and scalable business idea, wish to establish a business in the UK, but their business idea has to be approved an approved endorsing body by Home Office, applicants must have minimum of £50,000 funding to invest in their business.
+Innovator Founder visa is for an experienced business person who has an innovative, viable and scalable business idea, wish to establish a business in the UK, but their business idea has to be approved an approved endorsing body by Home Office, the applicant has to show their business idea is new, different from anything else on the market.
+It also has to be viable, with potential for growth and the applicant can give evidence of planning that includes creating jobs and growing into national and international markets

 • be at least 18 years old